 As sweet as she sounds, Angel’s Pool is by no means the more reserved option.
 Generally open when Devil’s Pool isn’t, the best time to pop in at Angel’s Pool is just before the water levels get too high (mid-March to mid-June).
 This is right when the falls are at their most impressive and you can experience the full force of the mighty Zambezi River.
 To access this pool you will also have to access Livingstone Island.

 Except for when Livingstone Island is closed due to the high-water levels (mid-March to mid-June) there is a pool for you!

 Devil’s Pool is usually open between August and January, and Angel’s Pool between mid-August to the end of January – but this all depends on current water levels.
-If you are considering visiting the falls – you can keep an eye on this website which provides a live update of the operation status of both pools.

 Words by Anna da Graca